Governance

 Responses

-The Sysmex Group respects the intellectual property rights of the Group and third parties, and seeks to establish a global competitive advantage by proactively seeking rights to valuable intellectual property created in all of its business activities, and by responding appropriately to the intellectual property rights of third parties.
+The Sysmex Group has established a basic policy on intellectual property activities under which we respect the intellectual property rights of both our company and third parties.
+We actively seek to secure rights for valuable intellectual property created through all our business activities and respond appropriately to third-party intellectual property rights, with the aim of establishing a globally competitive advantage.
 Through internal training, employees are made aware of the importance of respecting the intellectual property rights of the Sysmex Group and third parties in the conduct of business.
 Furthermore, we have established an award system to motivate employees to acquire intellectual property rights.

 Threats and opportunities